stevermeister/blog/blog/pages/wp-to-scully.md

 return true;
 ```

-and additionally we can add our copy functionality to the case when we have an image:
+and also we can add our copy functionality to the case when we have an image:

 ```typescript
 const src = path.resolve('./' + handledRoute.route + fileExtention);